 We replaced our old single speed air compressor (which ran 24/7 to meet our production needs) with two energy-efficient models that can be cycled on and off.
 In the process, we also started diverting hot air off the compressors to our production areas for supplemental heat in the winter (and diverting it outside in summer to reduce energy usage and cooling costs).

 We also completed a heat recovery project that diverts heat from our Brewhouse to the Ratskeller in winter to reduce natural gas usage by 6,000 therms.
 It also diverts heat outside in summer to help keep the Ratskeller cool while reducing electricity usage by 200,000 KWH annually.

 We’ve replaced all of the light fixtures in our production areas with high efficiency fluorescent lighting, reducing energy consumption by 50% in these spaces.
 We have installed motion-activated lighting in all areas not continuously occupied.

 We also overhauled the controls on our process boiler to reduce natural gas consumption.

 Working with a local processing company, Summit Brewing has implemented a program that prevents over 200,000 pounds of waste from going to landfills each year.
 This company takes all of the spent grain, protein, yeast and other sediment from our brewing and filtration processes and turns them into ingredients for non-corn based poultry and swine feed.

-Finally, we ask you to do your part by recycling our bottles.
+Finally, we ask you to do your part by recycling our bottles and cans.
 Check with your local recycler, but our 12 and 6-pack carriers are also recyclable – especially our 12-packs since they don’t have a “wet strength” additive!